-Detection of microbes in the samples
+Detection of Microbes in the Samples

 After collecting all samples, several microbial detection assays were performed.
 Ten grams of each sample containing pickled ingredients and seasoning liquid was mixed with 90 mL of Maximum Recovery Diluent (Merck KGaA, Darmstadt, Germany) solution in a sterilized storage bag.
 To obtain homogeneous suspensions, samples were homogenized using a Stomacher blender.
 After stomaching, 1 mL of sample suspension was mixed with 9 mL of Maximum Recovery Diluent solution in a sterile tube.
 A series of diluted samples was used for the detection of total viable bacteria, coliforms, and fungi.
 Standard agar medium (AS ONE, Osaka, Japan) was used for the detection of total viable bacteria.
-Desoxycholate agar medium (AS ONE) was used for the detection of coliforms.
-Solid plates were incubated at 35 °C for 48 hours.
-For the detection of fungi, plates with Potato Dextrose Agar medium (AS ONE) were incubated at 30 °C for 5 days.
+Desoxycholate agar medium (AS ONE) was used for the detection of fungi, plates with Potato Dextrose Agar medium (AS ONE) were incubated at 30 °C for 5 days.